 - 1. Occasionally a state's laws are changed to require all of its technician programs to be accredited, usually within a short period of time.
 In an effort to accommodate programs in meeting the relevant state's requirement, a program's initial site survey maybe completed prior to the first graduate completing the program.
 However the survey should be scheduled as close to the graduate's finishing of the program as is possible.
-To be eligible for accreditation, a program must have at least one student who has completed all the program requirements by the time the program is reviewed by the PTAC. - 2.
+To be eligible for accreditation, a program must have at least one student who has completed all the program requirements by the time the program is reviewed by the Commission. - 2.
 If accreditation is granted, it shall be retroactive to the date on which ASHP's Vice President, ASO, received a completed accreditation application. - 3.
-Failure of the program to submit reports and/or submit appropriate annual fees as requested may result in accreditation being withheld.
-Failure to submit reports requested by the PTAC and/or failure to notify ASHP/ACPE of substantive changes to the program may result in a negative impact on accreditation, including but not limited to, on-site survey, 6-month conditional accreditation, or withdrawal of accreditation.
-An accreditation certificate will be issued to a program that has become accredited.
-The certificate cannot be used after accreditation has been withdrawn or discontinued.
+Failure of the program to submit reports and/or submit appropriate annual fees as requested may result in accreditation being withheld. - 4.
+A program granted accreditation will continue in an accredited status until the Boards take action to change accreditation status.

-- 4. Once the program is accredited, any reference by the program to accreditation by ASHP/ACPE in technician program promotional materials (e.g., catalogs, bulletins, web sites, or other form of publicity) may include the ASHP/ACPE-accredited logo (available on the ASHP and ACPE websites) in conjunction with the following statement: "The pharmacy technician program conducted by (name of the organization, city, state) is accredited by the American Society of Health-System Pharmacists and the Accreditation Council for Pharmacy Education".
+- 5. An accreditation certificate will be issued to a program that has become accredited.
+The certificate cannot be used after accreditation has been withdrawn or discontinued. - 6.
+Once the program is accredited, any reference by the program to accreditation by ASHP/ACPE in technician program promotional materials (e.g., catalogs, bulletins, web sites, or other form of publicity) may include the ASHP/ACPE-accredited logo (available on the ASHP and ACPE websites) in conjunction with the following statement: "The pharmacy technician program conducted by (name of the organization, city, state) is accredited by the American Society of Health-System Pharmacists and the Accreditation Council for Pharmacy Education".
 In cases of proprietary schools with multiple campus locations, the location of the school, not the corporate office, should be listed on the certificate.
-If the program is employer-based, the headquarters may be listed with the store number, city, and state of the training location. - 5.
+If the program is employer-based, the headquarters may be listed with the store number, city, and state of the training location. - 7.
 Formal program documents, including the certificate issued to graduates, must make reference to the fact that the program is accredited by ASHP and ACPE.
 The program's accreditation status (accredited, candidate, or conditional status) must be stated as specified in the program's certificate of accreditation.
 The use of the ASHP/ACPE-accredited logo on certificates is encouraged.